Take heart and face your fears about retirement

 Related article: Questions to ask your financial advisor

-Advisers also need to appreciate that women’s brains have a larger worry centre than men’s, the cingulate vortex, making them unsure and often conservative in their approaches to investing.
+Advisers also need to appreciate that women’s brains have a larger worry center than men’s, the cingulate vortex, making them unsure and often conservative in their approaches to investing.
 They also have less testosterone and are then less likely to take risks compared to men.
 Advisers need to listen carefully and look at the whole picture of a woman’s situation as those women strive to build and preserve wealth.
-At some point, over 80 per cent of women will be on their own in retirement and need a plan that will address longevity and security.
+At some point, over 80 percent of women will be on their own in retirement and need a plan that will address longevity and security.
 They may be worried and conservative for very good reason!

 Quieting the inner nagging voice